Hierarchical patterns with sub-20 nm pattern fidelity via block copolymer self-assembly and soft nanotransfer printing†

 We describe the development of a technique to transfer micrometer patterns of organic thin films with sub-50 nm edge resolution and sub-20 nm pattern fidelity.
 Large-area transfer of homopolymers, diblock copolymers, and small molecules films is demonstrated, and extended to multitudes of different shapes.
 Moreover, this technique is amenable to sequential printing (i.e. multilayer stacking) and can be integrated with 2D atomic crystals.
 This high-fidelity pattern transfer work has broad scope for potential uses from the construction of van der Waals heterostructures interfaced with self-assembled block copolymer thin films to the development of platforms to investigate the influence of hierarchical patterning on cell differentiation.

-- This article is part of the themed collection: Pioneering Investigators
+- This article is part of the themed collections: Chemistry of polymers - Chemical Science symposium collection and Pioneering Investigators